 Exceptions to the Automatic Stay

 There are instances in which the automatic stay can’t help you.
-We mentioned a few above, such as wage garnishment for child or spousal support.
-In addition, the automatic stay won’t stop a criminal lawsuit in which you are a party.
-Finally, if you’ve taken a loan from your pension, the automatic stay won’t stop the pension from withholding part of your income to repay the loan.
+We mentioned a few above, such as collection of domestic support obligations in certain circumstances.
+In addition, the automatic stay generally does not stop criminal actions or proceedings against you.
+And if you’ve taken a loan from a qualifying retirement plan, the automatic stay usually will not stop payroll deductions used to repay that loan.

 Lifting the Stay